Signature Guarantees: Preventing the Unauthorized Transfer of Securities

 If you have general questions about Medallion signature guarantees or how the Medallion program works, you can send an email to Kemark Financial Services, Inc., the program administrator for STAMP and SEMP, at email@example.com.
 The SEC provides Kemark’s email address for information purposes only.
 We cannot endorse any commercial entity, and we do not endorse or recommend any of its products or services.
 For specific questions about a security, the Shareholder Services Department of the company whose shares you own or its respective transfer agent may be best suited to assist you.

-Note to Overseas Investors – You may be able to able to obtain a Medallion Guarantee from an overseas branch of a U.S. or Canadian bank, broker, or credit union with whom you do business.
+Note to Overseas Investors – You may be able to obtain a Medallion Guarantee from an overseas branch of a U.S. or Canadian bank, broker, or credit union with whom you do business.
 If you have been unable to obtain a Medallion Guarantee, you should contact the transfer agent or issuer (corporation) requiring the Medallion Guarantee for assistance.